marciobbj/image-resizer-mono/README.md

 - Use `pip install docker-compose`.
 - Use `docker-compose build` and `docker-compose up`

 Both containers front-end and back-end are running @`http://localhost:8080` @`http://localhost:8000` respectively.
+Check the front-end to test the application.

 ---